Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis of the XXZ Model

 The spectral parameter of the $j$-th matrix is $v_j$, whereas $u_a$ is the inhomogeneity of the $a$-th ancilla.
 The YBE (\ref{YBdiff}) implies the RTT-relation of dual monodromy matrices is

 The operators of the ABA of dual monodromy matrices follow from the corresponding exchange algebra.
 Figure \ref{figMTdual} depicts the product of dual monodromy matrices as a tensor network.

 To introduce the F-basis, we must perform a change of basis in the auxiliary space by the F-matrix $F_{12\ldots M}$.
-According to (\ref{FMT}), the product of monodromy matrices is symmetric under permutations once is twisted by the F-matrix.
-Here, we show that this property implies the existence of new dual monodromy matrices
+According to (\ref{FMT}), the product of monodromy matrices becomes symmetric with respect to permutations once it is twisted by the F-matrix.
+This property implies the existence of new dual monodromy matrices that are symmetric with respect to the exchange of ancillae~\footnote{ The symmetry of monodromy matrices with respect to the exchange of spins was previously highlighted in \cite{Ovchinnikov00}.
+We are grateful to A. A. Ovchinnikov for bringing this work to our attention. }.
+Explicitly, the new dual monodromy matrices are